adisetiawanx/Gacoan-1/README.md

 Tech Use:
 - HTML5 : Using semantic html tags
-- CSS3 : Using flexbox
+- CSS3 : Using flexbox and responsive design

-Minus : Not Responsive Design (Fix Soon)

 Live Demo : https://adisetiawanx.github.io/gacoan1